 The United States Department of Labor (DOL) operates the Unemployment Insurance (UI) program which provides benefit payments, including enhanced UI benefits in response to COVID-19, to eligible individuals.
-The UI benefit disbursements and activities are reported in DOL's Fiscal Year (FY) 2023 financial statements and related notes.
-Consistent with prior years, the preparation of DOL's financial statements requires management to make certain estimates and assumptions related to the UI programs that affect the reported amounts of assets, liabilities, and obligations as of September 30, 2023, and the associated expenses for the year then ended.
+The UI benefit disbursements and activities are reported in DOL's Fiscal Year (FY) 2024 financial statements and related notes.
+Consistent with prior years, the preparation of DOL's financial statements requires management to make certain estimates and assumptions related to the UI programs that affect the reported amounts of assets, liabilities, and obligations as of September 30, 2024, and the associated expenses for the year then ended.
 These estimates include the UTF obligations of COVID-19 funding, the UTF COVID-19 benefit overpayment receivables, net, and a portion of the UTF expenses, among others.

-In FY 2022, we found that management's controls over the estimates related to obligation of UTF COVID-19 funding, UTF COVID-19 benefit overpayment accounts receivable, and UTF expenses were not sufficiently designed and documented to support the methodology, assumptions, and data used to develop these estimates.
+In FY 2023, we found that management's controls over the estimates related to the obligation of UTF COVID-19 funding and the UTF COVID-19 benefit overpayment accounts receivable were not sufficiently designed and documented to support the methodology, assumptions, and data used to develop these estimates.
+In FY 2023, we also found that management did not have sufficient controls in place over the UTF expenses to ensure that benefit expenses reported in DOL's financial statements were timely reconciled to the state workforce agencies' (SWA) actual expense information.

-In FY 2023, we noted that management did not remediate the prior year deficiencies over the UI program estimate methodologies for the obligation of funding and the benefit overpayment accounts receivable.
-In addition, we identified deficiencies in certain controls over financial reporting related to unemployment and pandemic benefit expenses.
-The deficiencies noted increase the risk that misstatements in DOL's financial statements could occur and not be prevented or detected and corrected in a timely manner.
+In FY 2024, we noted that management did not remediate the prior year deficiencies over the UI program estimate methodologies for the obligation of funding and the benefit overpayment accounts receivable, and UTF expenses.
+The deficiencies noted increase the risk that material misstatements in DOL's financial statements could occur and not be prevented or detected and corrected in a timely manner.
 We have included below a summary of the specific issues noted: